"Unlimited Realm of Exploration and Experimentation": Methods and Motivations of AI-Generated Sexual Content Creators: Who is Creating AIG-SC? ( )

-\textbf{\revision{Introduction to AIG-SC.}} Participants were first introduced to the idea of using AI to create sexual content in a number of ways.
+\header{Introduction to AIG-SC} Participants were first introduced to the idea of using AI to create sexual content in a number of ways.
 For some, it was an immediate thought after seeing AI-generated images: \pquote{One day I was like, `What if I just type in ``naked woman''?' [chuckles] And it was like, `Yo!
 It just worked.'}~(\Peleven{}).
 Others saw AI as a solution to an existing gap in the availability of sexual content that met their needs: \pquote{Erotica that other people made are not hitting that right spot, so when I hear[d] that GPT can write erotic story (from Reddit I believe) I start[ed] trying it out}~(\Pnineteen{}).
 Others used AI for non-sexual content but encountered platform safety filters that drove their curiosity --~\pquote{[When] using it to generate stories and poetry...
-I got very annoyed at the sanitization of ChatGPT from filters, so I searched for NSFW AI communities}~(\Pthirtysix{}) -- or found \revision{that the AIG-SC community was more knowledgeable and supportive while learning AI than other online spaces:} \pquote{To figure out the information to [train a model on my character], I joined many different \revision{[online communities]}... it just so happened that the most talented people I’ve been able to find were in the NSFW space}~(\Ptwelve{}).
+I got very annoyed at the sanitization of ChatGPT from filters, so I searched for NSFW AI communities}~(\Pthirtysix{}) -- or found \revision{that the AIG-SC community was more knowledgeable and supportive while learning AI than other online spaces:} \pquote{Porn has been the thing that advances [technology]... some of the best VR technology is through porn, and it's the same thing with AI...
+[AIG-SC creators] will spend all day [generating images], because they love to do it...
+[Compared to non-sexual spaces], they actually are the people that work harder, and that’s why it's better to work with these people}~(\Ptwelve{}).